enyojs/enyo-docs/building-apps/managing-data/managing-data.md

 this.$.contactView.set("personModel", myModel);
 ```

-Further, if any properties of the model are changed, the view will automatically update:
+Furthermore, if any properties of the model are changed, the view will
+automatically update:

 ```
 myModel.set("name", "Bob");        // The "nameLabel" component of the view will update
 ```

-### Creating model sub-kinds
+### Creating model subkinds

-You may sub-kind `enyo.Model` as you would any kind, to provide an explicit schema and default values via the `defaults` property, or to override any other default behavior:
+You may subkind `enyo.Model` to provide an explicit schema and default values
+via the `defaults` property, or to override any other default behavior:

 ```
 enyo.kind({